YuktaV/PairCoder/README.md

 Overview
 PairCoder (pc) is a revolutionary Model Context Protocol (MCP) server designed to optimize workflows between developers and AI assistants like Claude.
 It intelligently manages project context, tracks changes, and provides precise information extraction.

+> 🆕 **New Feature**: PairCoder now includes a dedicated MCP server mode for seamless integration with Claude Desktop!
+[See the integration guide](./CLAUDE_DESKTOP.md)
+>
+> 💡 **Smart Auto-Detection**: PairCoder can now automatically detect and serve your current project directory with zero configuration!
 Key Features

 Intelligent Context Management: Focus on specific project modules